Andrew's Software

 usage: anix-upgrade [-v|--version VERSION;-c|--commit COMMIT;-b|--branch BRANCH;-s|--source SOURCETREE] [--local] [--boot]

-Upgrade the operating system.
+Upgrade the operating system and view the delta.
 [NIXOS VERSION]

 For this to work properly, your configuration.nix file or home.nix file must be symlinked to some configuration file in ~/sources/anixpkgs (which is generated by this program).